 ActivePresenter supports grid layout for groups.
-This feature places child objects of a group in a grid pattern.
-This is useful when you want to draw tables to display fields in a grid layout or when you want to align child objects in a group.
+This feature places child objects of a group in a grid pattern, which is useful when you want to draw tables to display fields in a grid layout or when you want to align child objects in a group.

-To change the group layout to grid, select the group and follow the steps:
+To change the group layout to grid, select the group and do the following:

-Step 1: Go to Properties > Size & Properties > Group Layout.
+Step 1: Click the Properties pane > Size & Properties > Group Layout.

-Step 2: Click the Mode drop-down list and select Grid.
-The Grid layout ignores the original size of all objects in a group.
+Step 2: Click the Mode combo box and select Grid.
+The grid layout ignores the original size of all objects in a group.
 Instead, it assigns a fixed size to all of them.

 The grid size is defined by the number of columns, horizontal spacing between columns, and vertical spacing between rows.
 Change the values for these parameters if needed.
 The number of rows will be automatically counted based on the number of child objects and columns.